barjac/freedv-rade-build/README.md

 ## Testing new updates

-To test a rebuild of freedv-2.0-dev after changes in the git repository you can simply re-run this script.
+To test a rebuild of freedv-2.0-dev after changes in the github repository you can simply re-run this script.

-**However:** this will ovewrite the current version.
+**However,** this will ovewrite the current version.

-To retain the current one, before rebuilding a new one just re-name the freedv-rade directory to freedv-rade-bak or similar:
+To backup the current one, before rebuilding a new one just re-name the freedv-rade directory to freedv-rade-bak or similar:

 'mv freedv-rade freedv-rade-bak'